Operation Mersad: Prelude and objectives

 On 20 July 1987 the Iran–Iraq War was coming to an end under the United Nations Security Council Resolution 598.
 Iran had suffered major defeats in southern Iraq during the Second Battle of Al Faw and Operation Tawakalna ala Allah as well as along the central portion of the border within Iran, and was contemplating on accepting the ceasefire.
-The MEK-Iraqi operation Eternal Light would occur on July 26 1988, six days after Ayatollah Khomeini had officially announced his acceptance of the UN brokered ceasefire resolution.
+The MEK operation code-named "Eternal Light" took place on 26 July 1988, six days after Ayatollah Khomeini had officially announced his acceptance of the UN brokered ceasefire resolution.

 Both Iran and Iraq had accepted United Nations Security Council Resolution 598, which would end the war on 8 August 1988.
-However, the Iraqi-backed Mujahedin-e-Khalq militant group seized the opportunity to attack central part of the Iran-Iraq border before the ceasefire came into effect.
+However, the National Liberation Army (or NLA, the MEK's military wing) seized the opportunity to attack central part of the Iran-Iraq border before the ceasefire came into effect.

-The attack agreed upon by the Iraqi leadership would be a two pronged assault.
-One portion of the MEK force would attack Iranian forces in Iraqi Kurdistan, an area that was still in Iranian and Peshmerga hands.
-When the Iranian troops moved to fight off the MEK attack in Kurdistan, the opposition Iranian militant group Mujahedeen-e Khalq (MEK), supported by Iraqi air power, would launch a large scale incursion into the central portion of Iran, aiming towards the heart of Iran.
-The MEK under their leader Massoud Rajavi harbored the hope that the attack would lead to a general uprising against the Islamic government of Ayatollah Khomeini.
-Rajavi would lead the Mujahedeen with Iraqi support in an attack on the western borders of Iran.

-Saddam's official explanation for launching Operation Eternal Light was that he wanted capture more Iranian POWs so as to exchange Iraqi POWs in Iran.
-However, Dilip Hiro finds this explanation unconvincing.
-Instead Hiro argues Saddam wanted to impress Iraq's military superiority and wanted to end the Iran-Iraq war not in a stalemate but instead an Iraqi victory.
+On 26 July the NLA seized Karand and Islamabad-e Gharb.
+The NLA's next target was Bakhtaran, but on July 29 they announced a voluntary withdrawal from Islmabad-e Gharb and Karand.
+Following Operation Mersad, Iranian officials ordered the mass execution of prisoners said to support the MEK.
+Ali Montazeri said the ministry of intelligence used Operation Mersad as a pretext to carry out the mass killings, which "had been under consideration for several years".